Stages of the Product Life Cycle

 This is the first stage of the product life cycle.
 A company builds sales by expanding the market for the product.
 It creates product awareness so that the customer becomes aware of the generic product benefits.
 Customers are suspicious of the product benefits and are not sure if it will serve their needs.

 Heavy expenditure on advertising and personal selling is essential.
 At this stage the product fairly basic with emphasis on reliability and functionality, rather than having special features to appeal to different customer groups.
 Promotion should stimulate trial both advertisement and sales promotion scheme.

-Company’s promotional programs built up awareness, curiosity, and desire for the product but when customer do not find the products on shelves they tune of the product from their minds from very long time, before the company starts its promotional blitz, it should ensure that the products are available on the shelves.
+Company’s promotional programs built up awareness, curiosity, and desire for the product but when a customer does not find the products on shelves they tune of the product from their minds from a very long time, before the company starts its promotional blitz, it should ensure that the products are available on the shelves.

 They may have to provide extra benefits to wholesalers and retailers to stock the new product.
-Most new product fails due to the lack of their availability rather than due to the customers not wanting to buy the product.
+The newest product fails due to the lack of their availability rather than due to the customers not wanting to buy the product.

 2. Growth Stage

 At this stage different segment starts emerging, and the company has to make a decision as to which of the segment it will attempt to serve.
-Some pioneers try to serve the whole market with one or a few standard products even when segment have clearly emerged.
+Some pioneers try to serve the whole market with one or a few standard products even when the segment has clearly emerged.
 This is a mistake.
-Focused competitors will emerge, which will target specific segment and take away market share from each of the segments.
+Focused competitors will emerge, which will target specific segments and take away market share from each of the segments.